cpayfinance/cpay-credit-card-gateway-wp/README.md

 - Plugin of WooCommerce

 ## Install
-1. By Git
+### By Git
-- Sign in the server of WorPress
+1. Sign in the server of WorPress

-- Enter WordPress directory, run command `cd /path/to/wordpress/wp-content/plugins/`
+2. Enter WordPress directory, run command `cd /path/to/wordpress/wp-content/plugins/`

-- Git clone the repository, run command `git clone `
+3. Git clone the repository, run command `git clone https://github.com/cpayfinance/cpay-credit-card-gateway-wp.git`

-2. Download zip
+### Download zip
+1. Download the codes of zip,